jableable/regulators/README.md

-# TEAM WHO REGULATES THE REGULATORS?: Evaluating CO2 Emissions Reduction Programs
+# TEAM WHO REGULATES THE REGULATORS?<br>Evaluating CO2 Emissions Reduction Programs

 Our primary goal was to ...

 <!-- ## About Team Who Regulates the Regulators?